Commercial

 Storage and PoE differences buyers forget

 An eight-channel recorder is not only about extra camera sockets.
-It can also change how comfortably the system handles storage, PoE load, future cameras and a cleaner head-end.
+It can also change how comfortably the system handles storage, PoE load, future cameras and a cleaner recorder setup.
 A four-camera system with 8MP cameras and longer retention can still need proper drive sizing.
 A buyer should not assume a small camera count means the storage question is solved.

 Design item 4-channel risk 8-channel advantage